Building Utopia

 Root Cause of Problems

-Many of these problems are a direct result of the lack of money to do something; that is, scarcity of money.
+Many of the current problems are a direct result of the lack of money to do something; that is, scarcity of money.
+Of the remaining problems, many are indirectly related to scarcity of money.

-This scarcity of money is due to the fact that we have not yet set our monetary system fairly.
+This scarcity of money is partially due to the fact that we have not yet set our monetary system fairly.
+The other part is because our social welfare systems are inadequate.

 The most prominent symptom of this unfair monetary system is the increasing wealth inequality.
 We already know that we have wealth inequality.
 In most societies, the richest 20% individuals own more than 50% of the wealth.
 In some societies, the richest 20% own more than 80% of the wealth.
 Worldwide, the richest 10% own more than 85% of the wealth of the world and the poorest 50% own less than 2% of the wealth.
 Moreover, the rich are getting richer and the poor are getting poorer; wealth inequality is increasing.